Using Eyes with GitHub

-- Applitools visual UI tests are automatically configured to use and save baselines in branches whose name is derived from the Git branch names.
+- Applitools visual UI tests are automatically configured to use and save baselines in branches with names derived from the Git branch names.

 - The GitHub pull request panel includes a status indicating the latest visual UI test results and merge status.

-- When the user initiates a GitHub pull-request merge, this will also trigger an Eyes branch merge.
+- When the user initiates a GitHub pull request merge, this also triggers an Eyes branch merge.

-This article focuses on the Eyes GitHub integration and assumes that you are already acquainted with GitHub and a CI system that is integrated with GitHub.
+This article focuses on the Eyes GitHub integration and assumes that you are already familiar with GitHub and a CI system that is integrated with GitHub.

-- Configure your team's repositories.
-This needs to be done by every team in the account.
+- Configuring your team's repositories: This needs to be done by every team on the account.

 - Use the Page navigatorThe Page navigator is a control at the top of the Test manager window that is used to switch between the main pages of the Test manager.
 It also displays the name of the current page. to display the Admin page.
-(You will only see this page in the Page navigator if you have Admin privileges).
+(You can only see this page in the Page navigator if you have Admin privileges.)

 - Click on the row of the team you want to configure.

-- Add a github server to integrate with.
-If your organization uses an Eyes Cloud server and github.com, then you can skip this step.
-If your organization has a GitHub Enterprise server or if you have an on-premise Eyes Server then this step needs to be done once for all the teams in the account.
-In the server selection menu, look for, and select your GitHub server.
-If it is not on the list, then click on the Add button.
-This will open up a wizard which will guide you through the rest of the process; you will need the domain name of your GitHub server to start this process.
+- Select a server to view and manage integrated repositories: If your organization uses an Eyes Cloud server and github.com, then you can skip this step.
+If your organization has a GitHub Enterprise server or if you have an on-premise Eyes Server, then this one-time step needs to be completed, and it is then applied to all of the teams in the account.
+In the box displaying the server names, click on to open the server selection menu and select your GitHub server.
+If your server is not yet on the list, then click on the Add button and add the hostname of your GitHub server and other details as directed by the wizard.

-Your CI needs to be set up to configure the Eyes SDK with information related to the GitHub pull-request.
-For detailed instructions on how to configure a variety of popular CI platforms see Configuring your CI for the Eyes GitHub integration.
+For detailed instructions on how to configure a variety of popular CI platforms, see Configuring your CI for the Eyes GitHub integration.

-Once your system is set up as described above, you use your CI and GitHub in the usual way.
-A CI job is normally triggered by a push to your repository, this, in turn, will then run your visual UI tests.
+Once your system is set up as described above, you can use your CI and GitHub in the usual way.
+A CI job is normally triggered by a push to your repository, and this, in turn, runs your visual UI tests.

 The Eyes GitHub integration is based on the GitHub pull request.
 When there is an open pull request, Eyes adds the following functionality to your GitHub workflow:

-- When your CI initiates a build that includes an Eyes test, Eyes detects that the run is associated with a GitHub pull request and will search for a baseline to use as a reference.
-Eyes will check for a matching baseline in the following order:
+- When your CI initiates a build that includes an Eyes test, Eyes detects that the run is associated with a GitHub pull request and searches for a baseline to use as a reference.
+Eyes checks for a matching baseline in the following order:

 - On a branch that corresponds to the repository name and source branch defined by the pull request.

-- If there is no such branch, it will create a branch and populate it with the latest baseline for that test from the repository name and target branch defined by the pull request.
+- If there is no such branch, Eyes creates a branch and populates it with the latest baseline for that test from the repository name and target branch defined by the pull request.

-- If there is no such baseline the test will be marked as "New".
+- If there is no such baseline, Eyes marks the test as New.

-- Eyes sends GitHub status information that is displayed on the GitHub pull request panel as shown below.
-Note the two items with the Applitools logo .
-These display icons based on the status values sent by Eyes.
+- Eyes sends GitHub status information that is displayed on the GitHub pull request panel, as shown below.
+Note the icons in the lines with the Applitools logo .
+These icons represent the Eyes test status.

 - The item labeled “tests/applitools” indicates the results of the visual UI test that ran as part of this build.
-In this case, the indicates that some differences were found and need to be resolved.
-A would indicate that all the visual UI tests passed.
-If you click on the “Details” link, then the browser will switch to the Test results screen of the Eyes Test Manager, showing the results of the tests in the most recent build related to that pull request.
-If you click "Accept" on all the steps of all the tests, then when you go back to the GitHub Pull panel the will be replaced by a (passed).
+In this case, the icon indicates that some differences were found and need to be resolved.
+A icon would indicate that all of the visual UI tests passed.
+If you click on the Details link, then the browser switches to the Test results screen of the Eyes Test Manager, showing the results of the tests in the most recent build related to that pull request.
+If you click Accept on all of the steps of all of the tests, the icon is replaced with the (passed) icon in the GitHub pull panel.

-- The item, labeled “scm/applitools” represents the merge conflict status.
-In this example, the indicates that baseline conflicts have not yet been checked.
-A would indicate that there are merge conflicts.
-After you resolve any conflicts Eyes will send an updated status to GitHub, and you will see a icon instead of the on the “scm/Applitools” item.
-If you click on the “Details” link, then your browser will navigate to the Merge branches screen in the Test Manager.
+- The item labeled “scm/applitools” represents the merge conflict status.
+In this example, the icon indicates that baseline conflicts have not yet been checked.
+A icon would indicate that there are merge conflicts.
+After you resolve any conflicts, Eyes sends an updated status to GitHub, and the icon replaces the icon next to the “scm/Applitools” item.
+If you click on the Details link, then your browser navigates to the Merge branches screen in the Test Manager.
 See How to review branch differences and resolve them for more details.

 - You can merge the baseline changes of the source branch with the target branch in two ways:

-- By clicking on the Merge button in the Merge Branches screen in the Test Manager (enabled only after all conflicts have been resolved).
+- By clicking on the Merge button on the Merge branches screen in the Test Manager (enabled only after all conflicts have been resolved).
 This operation is independent of any merge process in Git, and occurs immediately, even if the GitHub merge was not done.

-- Merge the GitHub pull-request as usual.
-This will first merge the Git files and, once this has completed successfully, Eyes will be notified that it should merge the visual UI test baselines.
+- By merging the GitHub pull request as usual.
+This merges the Git files and, once this has completed successfully, Eyes is notified that it should merge the visual UI test baselines.

-A full description of merging is not within the scope of this article; we will only briefly mention the main features available on the merge branches page.
+A full description of the merging process is not within the scope of this article; we will only briefly mention the main features available on the Merge branches page.

-The merge branches page shows all the baselines that have changed in the source branch with respect to the target branch.
+The Merge branches page shows all of the baselines that have changed in the source branch with respect to the target branch.
 That is, either they don't exist in the target branch, or they exist in the target branch but have changed in the source branch.
-Note that baselines that have changed in the target branch and were not changed in the source branch will not be listed and are ignored in the merge process.
+Note that baselines that have changed in the target branch and were not changed in the source branch are not listed and are ignored in the merge process.

-At the far left of each row, the status can show a value of “Conflict” indicating that the baseline needs resolving by the user.
+On the far left of each row, the merge status can show a value of Conflict, indicating that the baseline requires user intervention.

-You resolve conflicts by using the buttons at the right of each row, which allow you to choose if you want to replace the target baseline with the source baseline or to keep the target baseline unchanged.
-Choosing one of these will turn the “Conflict” status into a “Resolved” status.
+You can resolve conflicts by using the buttons on the right of each row, which allow you to choose whether to replace the target baseline with the source baseline or keep the target baseline unchanged.
+Choosing one of these changes the merge status from Conflict to Resolved.
 You can also compare the two baselines and manually edit the source baseline to include the changes from both branches.

-Once you have resolved all conflicts, the status of the scm/applitools item in the GitHub pull-request page will change to green (passed), and you can proceed to merge the branches, either from within test manager by clicking the Merge button, or via the GitHub pull-request page as described above.
+Once you have resolved all conflicts, the merge status of the scm/applitools item in the GitHub pull request page changes to green (passed), and you can proceed to merge the branches, either from within the Test Manager by clicking the Merge button, or via the GitHub pull request page, as described above.